-A key to living life God’s way is rightly embracing our identity.
+A key to living life God’s way is rightly embracing our identity in Christ.
 As with so much in this universe, “right” is defined by God.
 Human beings often rely more on their own opinions than on God’s, which is never wise.

-When we rely on our own opinions, we often use our mistakes and failures (the worst of our lives) as evidence to draw a conclusion about our own identity.
+When we rely on our own opinions, we often use our mistakes and failures and feelings (the worst of our lives) as evidence to draw a conclusion about our own identity.
 Then we think that this is who and what we are.
-Perhaps the father of lies, the devil and his demons encourage this.
-However, the standard for determining and declaring our identity is firmly discovered in God’s grace and truth.
+Perhaps the father of lies (the devil and his demons) encourage this.
+However, the standard for finding your identity in Christ is firmly discovered in God’s grace and truth.

 What Is Your Story?

 Have you embraced “worm theology” for your life?
 Do you say to yourself, I will always get picked last on the playground of life, that is, if anyone picks me at all.
 Have you heard that voice in your head declare, You have no idea how many times I have blown it!
 All I ever do is mess up!?
 Maybe you hear I'm all alone.
 Nobody cares about me, I’m not popular or liked.
 I’m not really good at anything, and if I try it will just turn out badly.

 If that is your story you are a “worm theologian,” living under condemnation and shame without accessing the goodness and greatness of God.
 You have yet to grasp that Jesus came from the Father “full of grace and truth” (John 1:14).

 God’s Story of Grace and Truth: An Identity in Christ Devotional